 7. Parking?
 Parking for the Cox Mill Pavilion is provided near the barns and alongside our private road.
 The Black Meadow Pavilion has its own dedicated parking lot.

 10. Restrictions: We try to keep them to a minimum, but we are learning as we go.
 So, NO CONFETTI!
 No smoking near barns, equipment or hay storage, and put butts where they belong.
 IF YOU MOVE THE TABLES OR CHAIRS OUTSIDE OF THE PAVILION AND DO NOT PUT THEM BACK, THERE IS AN EXTRA CHARGE.
 Furniture from inside the houses must STAY inside the houses.
 Your contract will have a "Guide for Using the Pavilion" attached, which includes clean-up guidelines.

 11. How do I check availability?
-Check your date on the calendar (CLICK ON BUTTON BELOW) to see if it shows the Pavilion as "Booked".
-(For 2019 dates, you have two Pavilions to choose from, so check whether the one you want shows as available.)
+Check your date on the calendar (CLICK ON BUTTON BELOW) to see if it shows your desired Pavilion as "Booked".
+(Remember, you have two Pavilions to choose from, so check whether the one you want shows as booked or as available.)
 If it shows clear, make a phone call to double check.
 NOTE: First Come, First Served.
 We do not put "holds" on dates for anyone until you tell us you have made your decision and are ready for us to fill out a contract to send to you.

 12. We want a Saturday wedding, but we do not need the houses; Or we want a Sunday wedding and want to book the houses for Friday and Saturday nights.
 Can we do that?
 Not during the high demand wedding months.
 We avoid taking bookings that interfere with someone being able to book our full "Saturday Packages".
 Sometimes we make exceptions around holidays or when your booking will fill a slot that otherwise is unlikely to be booked.
-And starting in 2019, you will have the option of booking the Cox Mill Saturday Package, which includes only one cottage anyway.
+And you now have the option of booking the Cox Mill Saturday Package, which includes only one cottage anyway.